 7.15.2.1cCDMA relay initial ranging and automatic adjustments (centralized scheduling A-CPE and S-CPE)

 A CPE enabling to acquire downlink synchronization and uplink transmission parameters from the A-BS in an AZ shall perform initial ranging with CDMA code to the A-BS.
 While, the initial ranging request from the CPE may not arrive to the A-BS due to the transmission power constraint of the CPE.
-In this case, a certain centralized scheduling A-CPE may perform y initial ranging for the CPE.
+In this case, a certain centralized scheduling A-CPE may perform relay initial ranging for the CPE.

-a) The CPE, after acquiring downlink synchronization and uplink transmission parameters from the BS/A-BS, may select one Ranging Slot in a CRZ (CRZ Ranging Slot) using the random backoff.
+a) The CPE, after acquiring downlink synchronization and uplink transmission parameters from the A-BS, may select one Ranging Slot in an upstream CRZ (US CRZ Ranging Slot) using the random backoff.
 The random backoff shall use a binary truncated exponent algorithm.
-After selecting the CRZ Ranging Slot, the CPE shall choose a CRZ Ranging Code (from the CRZ initial Ranging domain) for the CRZ Ranging Slot using a uniform random process.
+After selecting the CRZ Ranging Slot, the CPE shall choose a CRZ Initial Ranging Code (from the CRZ initial Ranging domain) for the CRZ Ranging Slot using a uniform random process.
 The selected CRZ Ranging Code is sent to the centralized scheduling A-CPE in the selected CRZ Ranging Slot.
 In this stage, the CPE is not aware whether the centralized scheduling A-CPE exists within the transmission range of the CPE.

 b) The centralized scheduling A-CPE may receive as many CRZ Ranging Codes in the CRZ Ranging Slot.
-The centralized scheduling A-CPE cannot tell which CPE sent the ranging request; therefore, upon successfully receiving a CRZ ranging code during the CRZ Ranging Slot, the centralized scheduling A-CPE broadcasts a RNG-CMD message that advertises the received CRZ ranging code as well as the received CRZ ranging slot (OFDMA symbol number, etc.) where the CRZ ranging code has been identified.
-This information is used by the CPE that sent the CRZ ranging code to identify the RNG-CMD message that corresponds to its ranging request.
-The RNG-CMD message contains all the needed adjustments (e.g., time, EIRP, and possibly frequency corrections) and a status notification.
-For the transmission of RNG-CMD to the CPE, a centralized scheduling A-CPE shall request bandwidth to a BS/A-BS by using an Extended Bandwidth Request Subheader (7.6.1.2.1a).
+The centralized scheduling A-CPE cannot tell which CPE sent the ranging request; therefore, upon successfully receiving a CRZ ranging code during the CRZ Ranging Slot, the centralized scheduling A-CPE sends a RNG-RPT message (Table xx) that contains initial ranging adjustment information such as the initial ranging status, the received CRZ ranging code as well as the received CRZ ranging slot (OFDMA symbol number, etc.) where the CRZ ranging code has been identified.

-c) When the CPE may receive several RNG-CMD messages sent from the centralized scheduling ACPEs, the CPE will choose one RNG-CMD into the received RNG-CMDs for the further ranging.
-Upon receiving a RNG-CMD message with the “Continue” status from the selected centralized scheduling A-CPE, the CPE shall continue the ranging process as done on the first entry with CRZ ranging codes on the CRZ ranging slot to the centralized scheduling A-CPE.
+c) When an A-BS receives the RNG-RPT with the status being set to 0 (require initial ranging adjustment), the A-BS transmits RNG-CMD to the CPE, where the RNG-CMD message contains all the needed adjustments (e.g., time, EIRP, and possibly frequency corrections) and a status notification.

-e
+d) When the CPE may receive several RNG-CMD messages sent from theA-BS, the CPE will choose one RNG-CMD into the received RNG-CMDs for the further ranging.
+Upon receiving a RNG-CMD message with the “Continue” status, the CPE shall continue the ranging process as done on the first entry with CRZ ranging codes on the CRZ ranging slot to the centralized scheduling A-CPE.

-e) When the centralized scheduling A-CPE receives a CRZ ranging code that no corrections, the centralized scheduling A-CPE sends a RNG-CMD with the “Success” to the CPE.
+e) When an A-BS receives the RNG-RPT with the status being set to 1 (initial ranging done), the A-BS allocates a CRZ upstream bandwidth by using CDMA_Allocation_IE in CRZUS-MAP IE for which the CPE transmits RNG-REQ to the centralized scheduling A-CPE.
 In this stage, a valid SID is not assigned for the CPE.
-Thus, the CPE sends RNG-REQ to the centralized scheduling ACPE in a CRZ ranging slot.
+The centralized scheduling A-CPE shall transmit the RNG-REQ received from the CPE to the A-BS.